OUR TEAM

 “The moment there is the slightest barrier, my independence is gone.”

-Darby’s previous political appointments and achievements include serving on the City of Calgary’s Advisory Committee on Accessibility (ACA) from 2011-2015, serving as the co-chair for two years.
-Darby also represented the City of Calgary at the International Summit on Accessibility in 2014.
-From June 2017 to June 2020, Darby was a member of the Premier’s Council on the Status of Persons with Disabilities.
+Her political roles have included serving on the City of Calgary’s Advisory Committee on Accessibility (ACA) from 2011 to 2015, where she held the co-chair position for two years, and representing Calgary at the International Summit on Accessibility in 2014.
+From June 2017 to June 2020, Darby served on the Premier’s Council on the Status of Persons with Disabilities.

-Over the last five years, Darby has been honored with numerous awards and achievements.
-In 2018 Darby was selected as one of Canada’s top 40 under 40.
-In February 2020, John Fluevog Shoes released the “Darby” Shoes.
-They are now available in multiple colors.
-In 2021 Darby was named one of the Top 25 Women of Influence 2021.
-Darby continues to breakdown barriers for persons with disabilities not only professionally but also personally in hopes that one day it truly makes a difference.
+Over the past seven years, Darby has been honored with various accolades.
+In 2018, she was named one of Canada’s Top 40 Under 40.
+In February 2020, John Fluevog Shoes launched the “Darby” Shoes, now available in multiple colors.
+She was also recognized as one of the Top 25 Women of Influence 2021.
+Through her work, Darby continues to break down barriers for persons with disabilities, both professionally and personally, striving to make a lasting impact.

 Darby Lee Young